alexnm/house-moldovan-blog/src/posts/itineraries/uzbekistan.md

   <figcaption>One of the many madrasas in Bukhara.</figcaption>
 </figure>

 There aren't a lot of people travelling on their own to central Asia on their own and most travel agencies there offer group tours.
 However, we wanted to have more flexibility so we arranged for a private tour.
 That meant that we had a guide with us for the entire duration of our stay.
-This was super useful, as people don't really speak english and we don't speak russian, the foreign language they are most comfortable with.
+This was super useful, as people don't really speak English and we don't speak Russian, the foreign language they are most comfortable with.

 ## Day 1: Tashkent